Claude Cowork for accounting firms: secure books, close, and tax work for Canadian CPAs

 Who at the firm should run Claude Cowork?

 Start with a small group who understand the engagement and the confidentiality duty, not the whole firm at once.
-Cowork is an organization-wide setting that owners can switch on or off, and granular per-user controls are limited, so a deliberate pilot with named users beats a broad rollout.
+Cowork has an organization-wide enablement switch, and on Enterprise, groups and custom roles can restrict it to selected users or teams while Team remains organization-wide, so a deliberate pilot with named users beats a broad rollout.
 Pair it with training and a written policy before wider use.

 Talk to Fusion